-- 20. For retention and dry detention ponds only: The retention and/or dry detention pond is intended to become dry within 72 hours after a rainfall event.
-A system that is regularly wet will be considered as not in compliance with this permit and possible modification to the system may be required. - 24.
-The Operation and Maintenance Facility shall submit inspection reports in the form required by the Department, FDEP Form #62-343.900(6), Inspection Certification, for effluent filtration or exfiltration: 18 months after operation is authorized and every 19 months thereafter.
+- For retention and dry detention ponds only: The retention and/or dry detention pond is intended to become dry within 72 hours after a rainfall event.
+A system that is regularly wet will be considered as not in compliance with this permit and possible modification to the system may be required. - The Operation and Maintenance Entity shall provide for the inspection of the permitted project after conversion of the permit to the operation and maintenance phase.
+For systems utilizing retention or wet detention, the inspections shall be performed five (5) years after operation is authorized and every five (5) years thereafter.
+Facility shall submit inspection reports in the form required by the Department, FDEP Form #62-343.900(6), Inspection Certification, for effluent filtration or exfiltration: 18 months after operation is authorized and every 18 months thereafter.